ENBANATHANV/creating-a-backdoor-with-SET/README.md

 2

 Explanation:
-Opens web-based attack simulation options.

-Purpose:
-Used for testing how users respond to cloned or simulated websites in controlled environments.

-Options usually include:

-Java Applet Attack
-Metasploit Browser Exploit
-Credential Harvester
-Web Templates
-Custom Import
+Choosing this path opens the web-based attack simulation options, which are designed to test how users interact with cloned or simulated websites within a controlled environment.
+This menu provides security analysts with a variety of deployment methods, including Java Applet Attacks, Metasploit Browser Exploits, and a dedicated Credential Harvester mechanism.
+Additionally, users can choose to leverage pre-built Web Templates or utilize the Custom Import feature to bring their own assets into the simulation.

 The Credential Harvester Attack Method displays the following menu.
 In this menu1 for Web Templates is selected:
 ## OUTPUT